 In the 1960's, industrial development in the adjacent western dunes pushed Cowles Bog Wetland Complex into a negative trajectory resulting in an alternate stable state.
 In 1961 there were 135 acres of sedge/grass/forbs, 9 acres of cattail, 33 acres of shrubs, and 28 acres of forest.
 In 1979, there were 16 acres of sedge/grass/forbs, 99 acres of cattail, 40 acres of shrubs, and 50 acres of forest.
 Within 18 years, from 1961 to 1979, Cowles Bog Wetland Complex changed drastically from an area rich in plant diversity to one overrun by non-native cattail and other invasive plant species.
 The invasion of these plants changed the wetland structure greatly reducing habitats for waterfowl and other animals that depend on healthy wetlands to survive.

 Why Restore the Cowles Bog Wetland Complex?

-How the Indiana Dunes National Lakeshore Plans to Restore the Cowles Bog Wetland Complex
+How Indiana Dunes National Park Plans to Restore the Cowles Bog Wetland Complex

 Specialized restoration plans are necessary for each wetland type of the Cowles Bog Wetland Complex.
 General actions will include eradication of invasive species, reduction of shrub and tree species, and establishment of desired native forbs, sedges, grasses, shrubs, and trees.
 Restoring Cowles Bog lakeplain wet-mesic prairie will require landscape modifications to restore hydrology, removal of trees, and planting of prairie forbs, grasses and sedges.